患者さん向け Childhood Non-Hodgkin Lymphoma Treatment (PDQ®)

 Treatment of follicular lymphoma in children may include:

 For children whose cancer has certain changes in the genes, treatment is similar to that given to adults with follicular lymphoma.
-For information about the treatment of follicular lymphoma in adults, see Adult Non-Hodgkin Lymphoma.
+For information about the treatment of follicular lymphoma in adults, visit Non-Hodgkin Lymphoma.

 Treatment of marginal zone lymphoma